 Key takeaways

-It’s not 2019 anymore … or any of the 10 years that preceded it.
-The pandemic period, inclusive of the crisis response and aftermath, roused an entirely new set of circumstances upon which the economy and markets are just now establishing their footing.
-At BlackRock Fundamental Equities, we believe this burgeoning regime change means a different opportunity set than the one that prevailed over the past decade and a half ― and one that favors alpha (excess return) over beta (market return).
+The pandemic period, inclusive of the crisis response and aftermath, roused an entirely new set of circumstances upon which the economy and markets are establishing their footing.
+At BlackRock Fundamental Equities, we believe this regime change means a different opportunity set than the one that prevailed over the past decade and a half ― and one that favors alpha (excess return) over beta (market return).

-We see stock selection becoming more important as individual companies adapt to a higher-inflation, higher-rate world with varying degrees of dynamism and success.
+As the age of extreme moderation in inflation, rates and volatility ends, we see stock selection becoming more important as individual companies adapt to the new regime with varying degrees of dynamism and success.

 The end ― and beginning ― of an era

-Capturing the essence of the market regime now in formation requires context and reflection on the dynamics that existed prior to the current moment.
+Capturing the essence of the new market regime requires context and reflection on the dynamics that existed prior to the current moment.
 The years following the 2008 Global Financial Crisis (GFC) were marked by 1) fragility —households and businesses were recovering from a deep recession and fallout from financial and corporate failures.
-And 2) accommodation —the U.S. Federal Reserve (Fed) and other developed market central banks cut rates to stimulate economies and help consumers and businesses heal, propping up markets in the process.
+And 2) unprecedented accommodation — the U.S. Federal Reserve (Fed) and other developed market central banks cut rates near zero and implemented quantitative easing for the first time to stimulate economies and help consumers and businesses heal, propping up markets in the process.

-Today, economies are bearing the burden of supply-side inflation ignited by the crisis, accommodated by fiscal and monetary stimulus, and exacerbated by war in Ukraine.
-Central banks are now vigilantly raising rates to combat soaring prices.
-Sticky elements of inflation, such as wages, will be harder to bring down, setting the stage for higher inflation and interest rates for longer, just as stock valuations also are higher.
+What followed was supply-side inflation ignited by the crisis, accommodated by fiscal and monetary stimulus, and further exacerbated by war in Ukraine.
+Central banks raised rates to combat soaring prices.
+While inflataion is beginning to moderate, sticky elements, such as wages, may be harder to bring down, setting the stage for higher inflation and interest rates for longer.

 Investment implications: An alpha opportunity